Fractal Intersections and Products via Algorithmic Dimension: Product Inequalities for Fractals

+\end{thm} When $E$ and $F$ are Borel sets, it is simple to prove inequality~\eqref{eq:prod1} by using Frostman's Lemma, but the argument for general sets using net measures is considerably more difficult~\cite{Matt95,Falc85}.
+The new proof of inequality~\eqref{eq:prod1} given here applies to general sets but is similar in length to the previous proof for Borel sets.

-Notice the superficial resemblance of this theorem to Theorem~\ref{thm:chainrule}.
-This similarity is not a coincidence; each inequality in Theorem~\ref{thm:product} follows from the corresponding line in Theorem~\ref{thm:chainrule}.
-The arguments given here for (\ref{eq:prod1}--\ref{eq:prod4}) are each similar in length to the proof of (\ref{eq:prod1}) for Borel sets.
-That is, they are quite short. \begin{proof} Theorem~\ref{thm:p2s}a guarantees, for every $\ve>0$, that there exist an oracle set $A\subseteq\N$ and points $x\in E$ and $y\in F$ such that
+Although previous proofs of inequalities~\eqref{eq:prod1}--\eqref{eq:prod3} for general sets were already short, we present new, algorithmic information-theoretic proofs of those inequalities.
+Notice the superficial resemblance of Theorem~\ref{thm:product} to Theorem~\ref{thm:chainrule}.
+This similarity is not a coincidence; each inequality in Theorem~\ref{thm:product} follows from the corresponding line in Theorem~\ref{thm:chainrule}. \begin{proof} Corollary~\ref{cor:p2suses}(1) gives a Hausdorff oracle for $E\times F$, i.e., a set $A\subseteq\N$ such that